Mikeost/Sudoku-Solver/README.md

 # Sudoku solver
-This is c++ program a sudoku solver using the backtracking algorithm.
+This is c++ program a sudoku(9x9) solver using the backtracking algorithm.

 ## Work example
 ![Sudoku-solver-example](example/sudoku-solver-example.png)